Best Job Posting Sites for Employers: Indeed vs. CareerBuilder and more

 Indeed: Best site for job posting

-With the Indeed Resume plans, employers have unlimited searching capabilities of 100 million résumés.
+With the Indeed Resume plans, employers have unlimited searching capabilities of 175 million resumes, according to the company.
 You can find prospects based on industry, job title, location, and education level.

-The Standard subscription fee is $100 per month per recruiter to contact a total of 30 job applicants, and the Professional Subscription is $250 per month per recruiter for 100 contacts.
+The Standard subscription fee is $100 per month per recruiter to contact a total of 30 job applicants.
+Meanwhile, the Professional Subscription is $250 monthly per recruiter for 100 contacts.

 CareerBuilder: Best for hiring skilled professionals

-CareerBuilder is our pick for hiring experienced professionals.
+CareerBuilder is an ideal hiring website for employers pursuing experienced job seekers at the journey level and above.
 It has robust search capabilities that allow you to search for candidates by industry, salary amount, and years of experience.
-Plus, CareerBuilder has an iOS mobile app so you can review résumés from any location, making it easy for small-business owners to directly communicate with potential employees via their iPhone.

 Other Popular Job Posting Sites